 You can choose between translation of the MV and all underlying LV grids (mode=None (default)), the MV network only (mode='mv' or mode='mvlv') or a single LV network (mode='lv').
+Parameters timesteps (pandas.DatetimeIndex or pandas.Timestamp) - See timesteps parameter in to\pypsa for more information.

-- edisgo_object (EDisGo) EDisGo object containing grid topology and time series information. - mode (str) Determines network levels that are translated to PyPSA.Network.
-See mode parameter in to_pypsa for more information. - timesteps (pandas.DatetimeIndex or pandas.Timestamp) See timesteps parameter in to_pypsa for more information.
+- edisgo\object (EDisGo) EDisGo object containing grid topology and time series information. - mode (str) Determines network levels that are translated to PyPSA.Network.
+See mode parameter in to\pypsa for more information.

-:param See other parameters in to_pypsa for more: :param information.:
+:param See other parameters in to\pypsa for more: :param information.: